Facts and FAQs about Historic U.S. Route 66, from beginning in Chicago to the end in Santa Monica

 Route 66 traverses eight states: Illinois, Missouri, Kansas, Oklahoma, Texas, New Mexico, Arizona, and California.

-Historic U.S. Route 66 Map from Chicago to Santa Monica
+Historic U.S. Route 66 Map showing its passage through 8 states, from its beginning in Chicago to its end in Santa Monica

-How long does it take to drive Route 66?
+How long does it take to drive Route 66 from start to finish?

 This question is asked often ... but is difficult to answer.
 Total time to drive the route, assuming no stops, is in the 32-38 hour range.
 But we would never recommend doing that.